SLAM for Visually Impaired People: a Survey: Conclusion

 \section{Conclusion}

-This paper presents a systematic literature review of recent studies on SLAM-based solutions for VIB navigation.
+This study presents a systematic literature review of recent studies on SLAM-based solutions for BVI navigation.
 Excluding papers published before 2017, this review focused on the latest advancements, innovations, and considerations, resulting in a more relevant and comprehensive understanding of the current state of research.
+The insights provided by this systematic literature review are intended to guide researchers in the academic and research communities.
+They inform the existing gaps and future opportunities to address the challenges faced by SLAM-based assistive solutions.

-Relevant data were extracted from 63 selected studies that adhered to SLR selection criteria to address the research question.
-By analyzing the selected papers based on their SLAM techniques, we observed that the majority of studies utilized visual SLAM techniques, such as ORB-SLAM3, owing to their advantages for visual sensors.
+Relevant data were extracted from 54 selected studies that adhered to the SLR selection criteria to address the research questions.
+By analyzing the selected papers based on their SLAM techniques, we observed that the majority of the studies utilized visual SLAM techniques, such as ORB-SLAM3, owing to their advantages for visual sensors.

-Several studies introduced novel strategies for addressing localization and mapping challenges tailored to the specific requirements of their research, whereas certain studies opted to employ existing spatial tracking frameworks to develop navigation solutions.
+Several studies have introduced novel strategies for addressing localization and mapping challenges tailored to the specific requirements of their research, whereas certain studies have employed existing spatial tracking frameworks to develop navigation solutions.
 We also investigated the advantages and limitations of the SLAM techniques, as highlighted in the studies under review.
 Notably, most studies have leveraged accurate localization features of SLAM.

-We also investigated the challenging scenarios encountered by SLAM-based navigation systems that have been addressed in the literature.
-Furthermore, we discuss how the proposed SLAM-based solutions outlined in these papers are expected to improve the mobility and navigation of visually impaired individuals.
-Finally, we identified gaps, opportunities, and areas of interest that could be explored further in future research.
+We investigated the challenging scenarios encountered by SLAM-based navigation systems, which have been addressed in the literature.
+Additionally, we discussed practical challenges and considerations that affect the usability and adoption of these systems.
+Furthermore, we analyzed how the proposed SLAM-based solutions improve the mobility and navigation of visually impaired individuals.
+We evaluated the effectiveness of these solutions in real-world scenarios and assessed the user satisfaction to understand their practical impact on BVI mobility.
+Finally, we identified gaps, opportunities, and areas of interest that could be explored further in future research, such as addressing challenges in crowded environments, improving real-world applicability, integrating deep learning, and ensuring long-term navigation effectiveness in SLAM-based solutions for visually impaired navigation.